Minimalistic view from above a megapolis

 But clutter isn’t just physical.

-What I didn’t realize until I started letting go was how much the clutter around me mirrored the chaos inside me.
+It’s mental.
+It’s emotional.
+It’s a constant, silent reminder of the unfinished, the unused, and the unresolved.
+What I didn’t realize until I committed to living minimalist life was how much the clutter around me mirrored the chaos inside me.
+My external environment was simply a reflection of my internal state.

 The Shift: When Letting Go Became Healing

 It started small.
 A single drawer.
 A single bag of things I hadn’t touched in years.
-As I cleared out closets, boxes, and drawers, I felt something I hadn’t felt in a long time: relief.
+As I cleared out closets, boxes, and drawers, I felt something I hadn’t felt in a long time: true relief.

 More clarity.